 Stephanie Clark

-Hoover State Office Building 1305 E Walnut Street Des Moines, IA 50309-1833 1st Floor
+Hoover State Office Building, 1st Floor 1305 E Walnut Street Des Moines, IA 50319-0114

 Phone: (515) 256-4646

 RFPMED-18-016@dhs.state.ia.us

 2.2 Restriction on Bidder Communication.

 From the issue date of this RFP until announcement of the successful bidder, the Issuing Officer is the point of contact regarding the RFP.
 There may be no communication regarding this RFP with any State employee other than the Issuing Officer, except at the direction of the Issuing Officer or as otherwise noted in the RFP.
 The Issuing Officer will respond only to questions regarding the procurement process.